realmagicgreen/magicgreenastro/src/content/posts/bali-solar-energy.md

 ---
 title: Bali Solar Energy
-subtitle: "PLN, Indonesia electricity company, plans to generate 50 MW of renewable electricity in 2021 from two solar powered plants in Bali."
+subtitle: 'PLN, Indonesia electricity company, plans to generate 50 MW of renewable electricity in 2021 from two solar powered plants in Bali.'
-description: "Two privately built solar power plants in Bali are expected to beginning working in 2021.
-The plain is to reach 100 megawatts in 2023."
+description: 'Two privately built solar power plants in Bali are expected to beginning working in 2021.
+The plain is to reach 100 megawatts in 2023.'
 category: solutions
 pubDate: 2018-09-15
 publish: true